-With a Supervisor Engine 720, if all of the installed switching modules have DFCs, enter the fabric switching-mode allow dcef-only command to disable the Ethernet ports on both supervisor engines, which ensures that all modules are operating in dCEF mode and simplifies switchover to the redundant supervisor engine.
+- With Release 12.2(18)SXD and earlier releases, when a redundant supervisor engine is in standby mode, the two Gigabit Ethernet interfaces on the redundant supervisor engine are always active. - With a Supervisor Engine 720 and Release 12.2(18)SXE and later releases, if all the installed switching modules have DFCs, enter the fabric switching-mode allow dcef-only command to disable the Ethernet ports on both supervisor engines, which ensures that all modules are operating in dCEF mode and simplifies switchover to the redundant supervisor engine.
+(CSCec05612) - With a Supervisor Engine 2 and Release 12.2(18)SXD1 and later releases, if all the installed switching modules have DFCs, enter the fabric switching-mode allow dcef-only command to disable the Ethernet ports on the redundant supervisor engine, which ensures that all modules are operating in dCEF mode.
 (CSCec05612)